YasmineBB/curated/deployment.md

 ## Creating AWS Groups, Policies and Users

 1. Now that our bucket is ready we need to create a user to access it.
 In the search bar at the top of the window, search for IAM and select it.
-2. Once on the IAM page, click 'User Groups' from the side bar, then click 'Create group'.
+2. Once on the IAM page, click 'User Groups' from the sidebar, then click 'Create group'.
 3. Name the group 'manage-*your-project-name*' and click 'Create group' at the bottom of the page.
 4. Then from the sidebar click 'Policies', then 'Create policy'.
 5. Go to the JSON tab and click 'import managed policy'.
 Search for 'S3' and select 'AmazonS3FullAccess' and click import.